-Names will appear above a Villagers head, like on the image above.
+Names will appear above a Villagers head, like in the image above.
 However, they’ll also appear in any UI frames where a Villager is called.
-One example is the trade window, where it could be something like “Thomas the Farmer”.
+One example is the trade window, which could be something like “Thomas the Farmer”.

 Even though the list is pre-determined, it’s still possible to input your own names with a configuration file.
 And there’s the option to just manually assign one using a name-tag.
 This mod will also affect other entities, like the Iron Golem, which will have a more robotic/mechanical name.

 9Village Spawn Point

 Another very simple mod which is going to be useful is Village Spawn Point.
 If you haven’t already guessed, you’ll instantly spawn in a Village when creating a new world.

 The Village that a player will spawn in is the one closest to 0 on the X, Y and Z coordinates.
 It also has compatibility with the Bonus Chest world generation feature, with it being found around the Village.

 Installing mods like this is going to save a lot of time.
 Especially on the first day when most players search for a Village, as they give access to food, shelter and trades which massively boosts progress.

 The spawn system of Villages is a little boring in Minecraft 1.12.2.
 Especially so because this version doesn’t contain features from the Minecraft Village & Pillage update.
 One way to change the generation of Villages comes with the Mo’ Villages mod.

 Firstly, Villages will now spawn more often.
 They’ll spawn at around 2-3x the normal rate, and this change is really noticeable.
 But the most note-worthy feature is the availability of new Village styles.